WalletBuilding/WORM/doc/Perpetual-Futures-contracts-and-Leverage-Margin-trading.md

 * Leverage

-Luxgate offers leverage on operations with derivatives with the maximum of `x100 leverage`. `Note: high leverage increases trading risks`.
+Wormgate offers leverage on operations with derivatives with the maximum of `x100 leverage`. `Note: high leverage increases trading risks`.

 * Masternode Collateral System & Open Position

 To open a position, you need to have a sufficient initial margin level which is holding by our `masternode collateral` function.
-It is a 100% `decentralised collateral system` that Luxcore specially implemented to serves as collateral for your order.
+It is a 100% `decentralised collateral system` that Wormcore specially implemented to serves as collateral for your order.
 It is calculated in proportion to the leverage you choose.

 Example: